About shop visit conversions

 Shop visit conversions are only available to certain advertisers.
 For example, they are not available to advertisers with sensitive location categories related to healthcare, religion, adult content and children.
 If you think you’re eligible for shop visits conversions and have an account representative, you may contact them regarding any questions about the requirements.

 - See which campaigns, keywords and devices drive the most shop visits to your business

 - Understand your return on investment (ROI) and make more informed decisions about your ad creatives, spend, bid strategies and other elements of your campaigns

-Shop visit conversions are available to a limited number of Google Ads advertisers.
+Shop visit conversions are available to a limited number of Google advertisers.
 To be able to measure shop visit conversions you will need to meet the following requirements:

 - Have multiple physical shop locations in eligible countries.
 Ask your account representative if shop visit conversions are available in your location.

 - Receive thousands of ad clicks and viewable impressions.